Arihant25/beginner-python-projects/README.md

 - speed_test_twitter_bot - A Twitter bot which tweets my internet speeds
 - sf_rental_research - Gets the rental rates for San Francisco from Zillow and creates a spreadsheet with the data
 - function_time - Compares the time it takes to run 2 functions
+- guess_the_number_flask - The guess the number game rewritten as a web version using Flask